36-Year-Old Third Baseman – Milwaukee Brewers

 Signed a three-year, $36 million deal with the Brewers in December of 2011.
 Ramirez gets $6 million in 2012, $10 million in 2013 and $16 million in 2014, of which $6 million is deferred.
 There is a $14 million mutual option for 2015 with a $4 million buyout.

-Ramirez (knee) is not in the lineup Sunday against the Mets.
+Ramirez is out of the lineup Friday against the Cubs.

 To instantly reveal our fantasy analysis of every player – including Aramis Ramirez – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Aramis Ramirez||3-Year Averages||130||535||479||71||143||56||34||1||21||82||3||1||41||68||0||5||10||.299||.363||.505||.868|